Search Results

 Budget and liquidity are stabilized without having to postpone existing projects.

-2. Optimize: Check conditions & make targeted use of refurbished IT
+2. Optimize: Check conditions and use refurbished IT in a targeted manner

-A corporation with decentralized IT purchasing suspects that there is still potential for optimization in procurement as prices rise—especially in relation to demand.
-A call for tenders is being considered.
+A Group with decentralized IT purchasing assumes that there is still optimization potential in procurement in the face of rising prices – especially with regard to demand.
+A request for proposal is being considered.

-• tesma eTender: Digital tendering tools can be used to validate existing terms and conditions – without significant additional effort.
+• tesma eTender: Digital tendering tools can be used to validate existing conditions – without significant additional effort and expense.

-• circulee: In defined areas (e.g., reception or call centers), the targeted use of refurbished devices can further reduce the budget.
-This can be taken into account directly in a tender.
+• circulee: In defined areas (e.g., reception or call center), the targeted use of remanufactured devices can further protect the budget.
+This can be considered directly in a request for proposals.

 Practical effect:

-Terms and conditions are harmonized and based on actual requirements.
-Refurbished IT saves costs without compromising on quality.
+Conditions are harmonized and based on actual needs.
+Refurbished IT saves costs without loss of quality.

-3. Agile management: Term and resource flexibility for trends
+3. Agile management: Flexibility of service life and resources for trends

 A company wants to invest in green IT.
-At the same time, hardware prices are rising and internal resources need to be made available for new AI technologies.
+At the same time, hardware prices are rising, and internal resources should be available for new AI technologies.

-• Flexible lifecycle management: Extend or shorten terms depending on market prices
+• Flexible lifecycle management: Extend or shorten service lives depending on market price.

-• Trends: Lifecycle management allows resources to be flexibly integrated into projects, ensuring operational capability at all times and allowing your own resources to be deployed on strategically relevant projects.
+• Trends: In lifecycle management, resources can be flexibly integrated into projects.
+This ensures operational readiness at all times, and your own resources can be used for strategically relevant projects.

 Practical impact: